QuisPic/ae-smooth-zoom/README.md

 #### Settings
 Click on the small 3-dots button on the right side of the script window to display the settings menu.
 Here you can hide/show the slider and change its min and max values.

+#### Key Bindings
+Add any number of custom key bindings that can change zoom value.
+This feature allows to use all features of Zoom without any user interface.
+The default key bindings are: **(Ctrl + Scroll Up)** to increase zoom and **(Ctrl + Scroll Down)** to decrease zoom.

+Key bindings are only available after installing the [Zoom plug-in](https://github.com/QuisPic/ae-zoom-plugin) in After Effects.